Astra-exe/TDLF2025/api/docs/players/group.md

     }
   },
   "status": 200,
-  "description": "Information about the pair group"
+  "description": "Information about the player group" }
-}
 ```